RusticiSoftware/TinCan_Prototypes/ids-list.md

-# Launcher
+# Launcher Prototype

-The launcher prototype simulates the role of an LMS in launching activties.
+The launcher prototype simulates the role of an LMS in launching activities.
 It issues an 'experienced' statement when the learner accesses the page and a 'launched' statement for each activity when launched.

 ##Recipe
 All statements include the Recipe ID in the 'category' context activity list.